Reference levels for nuclear emergency response and post-accident recovery

 The 20–100 mSv reference-level band is recommended for emergency situations.
 Urgent protective actions such as potassium iodide pill ingestion, sheltering and evacuation – implemented according to dose-based guidelines called “intervention levels” – may be needed during this phase to manage radiation exposures.
 In Canada, plans for implementing these types of actions already exist at the federal level, and at the provincial and municipal levels where nuclear power plants operate.
 For more information on intervention levels and protective actions implemented during the emergency response phase, consult the CNSC fact sheet Managing public doses during a nuclear emergency.

-Dose limits for the emergency response phase
+Dose limits during the control of an emergency

 Reference levels in the post-accident recovery phase